 On our first long haul trip to Costa Rica I was breastfeeding Isla so this wasn’t something I had considered.
 But I was shocked when I overheard a parent sat next to me on the flight being told by the cabin crew that they would not warm up her baby’s milk.
 We travelled to Sri Lanka when Isla was nine months old and by this time I was feeding her formula.
 I was rather concerned at how unhelpful the crew were on my previous flight and I was nervous at the prospect of being without my perfect-prep machine so I opted to order some ready-made formula for the flight instead.
 OK so this isn’t warm, but luckily Isla isn’t too fussy about this.
 It was super handy that I could order to collect at the airport as it meant I didn’t have to worry about liquid restrictions at security and it was much easier to use than formula when in a confined space with a baby who decides she wants her milk NOW.
 Seriously, can you imagine entertaining a hungry baby onboard an aircraft for half an hour while waiting for boiling water to cool down?!

 6- Take the baby carrier

 So that’s it, my top tips for flying with a baby.
+Travelling with children as well as a baby?
+Here are some detailed recommendations for making their flight more enjoyable too and some suggestions for inflatable toddler cushions.
 Are you planning your first family trip?
 I’d love to hear about it- leave your comments in the box below!